 Intangible Assets Constitute 84% of S&P 500 Assets, but No One Knows How to Manage Them

 According to an AON study from 20191, 84% of the value of the S&P 500’s assets is found in intangible assets, such as patents, brand value, and customer data.
 Patents are among the strongest types of intellectual property (IP) among intangibles.
-However, most business leaders still lack patent management skills due to a lack of existing IP analysis resources.
+However, most business leaders still lack patent management skills due to a lack of existing IP analysis resources that are understandable for non-IP savvy executives.
 Such resources could bring answers to business leaders’ complex IP questions and would enable standardized financial metrics surrounding IP portfolios.

-Thanks to recent developments in patent analysis software, deploying a comprehensive IP management strategy is achievable.
-This development allows business leaders can finally fully maximize their patent value.
+Thanks to recent developments in patent analysis software, deploying a comprehensive IP management strategy is achievable for financial executives.
+This development allows business leaders of all IP skill levels to finally fully maximize their company’s patent value.
 Business leaders can promote technology adoption, and pursue patent commercialization and monetization, or other financial metrics traditionally associated with asset management.

 Patent Management is No Longer Just for Lawyers

 In the early 2000s, patent management was almost exclusively the provenance of lawyers.
 At the time, the finance world had no understanding or interest in intellectual property because IP was seen as something for defensive purposes.
 The key IP management metric over the last century has been largely ‘how many’.
 How many patents companies have and how many they are filing for in the next year.